Fatty Liver Syndrome (Hepatic Lipidosis) In Cats

 Has your cat been diagnosed with hepatic lipidosis (also known as fatty liver disease in cats)?
-Feline fatty liver is a condition that is unique to cats.
+Feline fatty liver disease is a liver condition that is unique to cats.
 When a cat goes without eating (in as little as 24 hours), fat can become stored in the liver, affecting the cat's liver function.
 Along with treatments from your veterinarian, natural supplements for hepatic lipidosis can help support liver function and promote a healthy appetite.

-What Is Feline Fatty Liver Disease?
+What Is Feline Fatty Liver Syndrome?

 Hepatic lipidosis, also known as fatty liver disease, is a serious and potentially life-threatening condition that is unique to cats.
 Unlike other animals that can go for prolonged periods of not eating, a cat's metabolism requires frequent small meals.
 When a cat goes without eating, fat is broken down by the liver to supply energy and nutrients.
-If this occurs too rapidly, due to a period of not eating (longer than 24 hours), fat accumulates in the liver cells, and can lead to liver failure.
+If this occurs too rapidly, due to a period of not eating (longer than 24 hours), fat accumulates in the liver cells, and can lead to liver failure. (source: VCA Animal Hospitals)

 Symptoms Of Hepatic Lipidosis